mxchinegod/InstagramDataBot/README.md

 # InstagramDataBot
 I wrote a script that miserably hacks the instagram page of a user and parses data after cleaning it up and using lists.
 I will come up with a better way to do it but Instagram really does not want bots scraping their site, I've found out.
+This records follower count specifically without using the Instagram API.
+This makes it ridiculously easy to gather important info quickly for an up-and-coming brand.

 # Use
 This is for gathering data about how many followers you gain in a certain period.
 Over time I may add more features but probably only if I find a better way to do this (there is one).